Priw8/ECLplus/README.md

 - `playerAllowBomb(int state)` - disable/enable player's ability to bomb.
 - `playerSetHyperTimer(int time)` - manipulate the timer of an ongoing hyper.
 - `playerSetDamageMult(float mult)` - set the player's damage multiplier.
 When the factor is greater than `1f`, some visual effects from HSiFS's winter release will be enabled.
 - `playerSetSpeedMult(float mult)` - set the player's movement speed multiplier.
-When the factor is greater than `1f`, some visual effects from HSiFS's autumn release will be enabled.
+When the factor is greater than `1f`, some visual effects from HSiFS's autumn release will be enabled. (but this variable is not entirely just a TH16 leftover; Marisa's bombs use it).
+You must call this function every frame, as otherwise the game will reset it to `1f`.

 **ins_2200 series: extended enemy intertaction**
 A more in-depth explanation of the message system can be found [here](EnmMsg.md).